Teardrop Park

 Aerial view

-Stone wall (left) and tunnel entrance to south park (right) by MVVA
+Stone wall (left), tunnel entrance to south park (right) by MVVA

 North park marsh (left), south park pathway (right)